 Joseph B. Waldrupe

-Two walls of masonry were already completed and two temporary wooden barriers had been erected with makeshift officer stations.
+On November 7, 1901, two walls of masonry were already completed and two temporary wooden barriers had been erected with makeshift officer stations.
 Eight unarmed officers patrolled the grounds, while eight armed officers stood watch in temporary guard posts built on a wall.
 The armed officers would climb up to their posts, then their weapons were handed up to them.

 Joseph B. Waldrupe's name is listed in the National Law Enforcement Memorial on Panel 11, E-6.
 Joseph, you will never be forgotten.